 I love a contrast, so I obviously considered a dark color for my walls.
-I already have a black dinning room (check that out here) and I didn’t think my bedroom had enough natural light to pull it off.
+Ultimately, I didn’t think my bedroom had enough natural light to pull it off and I already have a black dinning room (check that out here) I really wanted to keep the walls light and bright, but I really wanted a contrast.
 That’s why I decided to paint the crown molding black.
-I really wanted to keep the walls light and bright, but I really wanted a contrast.
-I din’t want to redo everything and end up back in the same spot – boring.
+I just didn’t want to redo everything and end up back in the same spot – boring.

 Drum roll.
 Here’s the paint I used.
 Rust-oleum Chalked in Charcoal.

 Yep.
 Chalk paint.
 On my crown molding.
 That’s what I did.
 I certainly had to talk my painter into this one.
 After he primed, he did two coats of the charcoal and one coat of the topcoat.
 He sure did.
 How’s that for painting crown molding ideas?

 I got my contrast.
 Check it out.
 What do you think?
 Are you brave enough to try it?

-In addition to painting the crown molding, I scraped the brown popcorn off of the ceiling, added orange peel texture, and painted a ceiling white.
+In addition to painting the crown molding, I scraped the brown popcorn off of the ceiling, added orange peel texture, and painted the ceiling white.
 It was a huge transformation for this room.

 If you have ever considered painting your trim black, do it.
 Go ahead and try it – paint your crown molding a dark color.
 Black crown molding makes a major impact.
 It’s also one of the best tray ceiling paint ideas.
 That’s it.
 That’s all you need to do to create this look for yourself.